royby12/homebridge-switcherV2/README.md

 ## Getting the Parameters:

-To get the switcherIP, phone_id, device_id and device_pass you will need to follow @NightRang3r instructions at: https://github.com/NightRang3r/Switcher-V2-Python
+* To get the switcherIP, phone_id, device_id and device_pass you will need to follow @NightRang3r instructions at: https://github.com/NightRang3r/Switcher-V2-Python

 You'll need to use his library first (one wat or another) to extract these parameters.

-To get your Python Path, youll need to figure where the Node Modules lib is located.
+* To get your Python Path, you'll need to figure where the Node Modules lib is located.
 Execute the following command to get the path:
 ```
 echo $(npm -g ls --depth=0| head -n1)/node_modules/homebridge-switcherV2/switcherJSON.py